redbadger/crux/docs/src/part-2/capabilities.md

 ## One output per operation

-Before we write any code, one rule shapes everything that follows: **an operation type has exactly one output type, and exactly one request kind.**
+Before we write any code, one rule shapes everything that follows: **an operation type has exactly one output type, and exactly one operation kind.**

 The `Operation` trait has always said the first half: